 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-The Roanoke Valley Resource Authority's deferred outflow of resources is comprised of contributions to the pension plans made during the current year and subsequent to the net pension liability measurement date, which will be recognized as a reduction of the net pension liability next fiscal year.
-For more detailed information on these items, please refer to the pension note.
+The Authority's deferred outflows of resources are comprised of contributions to the pension plans made during the current year and subsequent to the net pension liability measurement date and differences between expected and actual experience, changes in assumptions, the net difference between projected and actual earnings on pension plan investments.